 The Gapura Angkasa agents were preparing for the departure.
 On a side note, Juanda T2 should have a storage area to hide all those airline-specific signs.

-The boarding commenced soon after.
-Being in the last few rows, I quickly got my boarding pass scanned and good to go.
+The boarding commenced soon afterwards.
+Being in the last few rows, I quickly got my boarding pass scanned and I was good to go.

 Went down to the tarmac to take a bus to the gate.

-One of the benefits of taking bus is the ability to board early, especially when standing near the correct door.
-In the end, I got the chance to board first.
+One of the benefits of taking bus is the ability to board early when standing near the correct door, and in the end I got the chance to board first.

 The plane was apparently used for domestic route the day before.
-Finally, one of the newer 737-800s!
+Finally, I had the chance to fly on one of the newer 737-800s rather than the older one on my trip back.

 (Almost) empty cabin, with only me and the whole crew inside.

-Luggage handlers ensuring all gets loaded properly.
-No throwing sighted (sigh).
+Luggage handlers ensuring all gets loaded properly, with no baggage throwing sighted.

-I was in 44K!
-But seriously, the whole IFE interface was nicer than the older B737-800s not fitted with Sky Interior, as well as more responsive to touch.
+I was in 44K.
+The IFE interface was nicer than the older B737-800s not fitted with Boeing Sky Interior, as well as more touch-responsive.

-The usual paper towel and small cup of orange juice again.
+A paper towel and a small cup of orange juice were offered as pre-departure beverage.

 The weather in SUB looked a bit nasty.

-Soon enough, the flight departed on time.
-Despite the nasty-looking weather, the take off and climb wasn't bumpy even while I was sitting at one of the last rows.
+The flight took off on time.
+Despite the nasty-looking weather, the take-off and climb wasn't bumpy even while I was sitting at one of the last rows.

-Seafood meal (again, for breakfast?), still served the earliest.
+Seafood meal, which was still served the earliest.

-The meal didn't look that bad, especially considering there was not too much sauce to the point the catering messed up with it.
+The meal didn't look that bad, especially considering there was not too much sauce as though the catering messed up with the meal.